KodiCraft/hentai.js/README.md

 # Installation
 ## Windows
-Simply download the latest `setup.exe` release from the [[Releases]] tab and execute it, that will install the program and add it to your start menu.
+Simply download the latest `setup.exe` release from the [Releases][Releases] tab and execute it, that will install the program and add it to your start menu.
 It is not signed so it may be detected by an antivirus.

-While I do promise it's not a virus, you might still want to consider checking the source code or [[#Compiling from source]]
+While I do promise it's not a virus, you might still want to consider checking the source code or [Compiling from source](# Compiling from source)
 ## MacOS
-Simply download the latest `darwin` zip file from the [[Releases]] tab and execute the `hentaijs` executable.
+Simply download the latest `darwin` zip file from the [Releases][Releases] tab and execute the `hentaijs` executable.
 There is currently no better way to install the program.
 ## Arch Linux (AUR install)
 If you use Arch Linux or an Arch-derived distribution, you can install `hentai.js` from the AUR.
 That package is maintained by myself so it will always be up to date.

 Installing from the AUR will automatically disable update checking since your AUR helper will update the program automatically.
 ## Linux
-Simply download the latest `linux` zip file from the [[Releases]] tab and execute the `hentaijs` executable.
+Simply download the latest `linux` zip file from the [Releases][Releases] tab and execute the `hentaijs` executable.
 You might want to add it to your PATH or to your own Application Launcher for convenience.

 # Usage
 Enter any rule34.xxx tag in the text area and hit enter to reload the data.
 Then click on **>** and **<** or use the arrow keys to navigate the images.